 “Warnecke at that time began to make cuts to his staff without giving a lot of thought to the future and the return to a better economy,” says Gene.
 “I realized I didn’t have long term future working in that climate.
-I had built up a good relationship with Bill and Shelly and we were good friends.
-Shelly and I were very different.
-Shelly was like my father.
+I had built up a good relationship with Bill and Shelley and we were good friends.
+Shelley and I were very different.
+Shelley was like my father.
 Very conservative, very strict, precise, disciplined, always on time, always looked like he just got out of the shower.
 He never looked tired.
 He was a marvelously organized guy.
 A decent human being and a very good manager.
 And it occurred to me that the three of us would make a very good team.”

 They had a go at proposing a deal with Warnecke where they stayed on as partners, but that didn’t work out.

 “Warnecke turned us down,” Gene continues.
 “And that led to us thinking about moving on.
 But the problem was the state of the economy.
 There seemed to be no work.
 Bill was thinking of going back to Minnesota and doing some houses there.
 My parents thought I was crazy wanting to leave Warnecke’s.
 We all had families and it was a big move.
-But with Bill’s talent and Shelly’s abilities, I knew we could do it.”
+But with Bill’s talent and Shelley’s abilities, I knew we could do it.”

 It is the dynamic of that partnership that has powered the practice of KPF to its leading role in contemporary architecture.
-Gene became the new firm's president and principal in charge of projects; Bill was the designer; and Shelly oversaw administration and finance.
+Gene became the new firm's president and principal in charge of projects; Bill was the designer; and Shelley oversaw administration and finance.
 Bill often compares the founding principals to the integrated and unique parts of a sailboat.

 “There are the three constituent parts, you have a keel, you have a hull and you have the sails.
-I’ve always felt that Shelly undoubtedly took the role of the keel.
+I’ve always felt that Shelley undoubtedly took the role of the keel.
 Gene is the sail; he was the driving force.
 That relationship of the individuals, and the way we work together in respect of each other’s roles—each other’s boundaries—is very much related to the way we design, and the way we design is based on the specific condition we find ourselves in.”